zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Rafael says, “The reason (this man) could sell (the bags) dirt cheap is because this is a knockoff.”
 The expression “dirt (dirt) cheap” mea ns very inexpensive, very cheap, at a very low cost.
 “Dirt” is what you find o n the ground – it is the ground.
 If you dig down in a garden or dig in the f ront of your house you will have dirt.
 That’s the black stuff, typically, unless you li ve in the North Pole, in which case there is no dirt.
 But if you live in the Nort h Pole, you probably can’t buy designer bags up there!
 Anyway, “dirt cheap” means ve ry cheap.
 The reason he can sell the bags dirt cheap is because they are knockoffs.
 A “knockoff” (knockoff – one word) is a copy, an imitation; it’s another word for a fake.
 We usually use the term when we are talking about  a physical object.
 You could also have, for example, a fake excuse or a fake reaso n for doing something.
 But if you use the word “knockoff,” you’re ref erring to an actual physical item, something that someone is selling that the y say is original – is genuine, but isn’t.

 Rafael says, “I know you’re a sucker for a bargain, but I can’t believe you fell for his line.”
-A couple of expressions there: first “to be a sucker for (something)” means to be a person who likes something very much, and be cause they like it so much they can be easily fooled – easily tricked into thin king that you’re getting this thing, even though it isn’t real, even though no rmal people would not necessarily think it’s real.
+A couple of expressions there: first “to be a sucker for (something)” means to be a person who likes something very much, and be cause they like it so much they can be easily fooled – easily tricked into thin king that you’re getting this thing, even though it isn’t real, even though normal people would not necessarily think it’s real.
 “To be a sucker for” can also mean you like something very much, or when you are presented with this thing you c an’t resist.
 For example, I’m a sucker for new technology.
 If there’s some  new thing out there – new device, I need to have it.
 I want to have it; I’m a sucker for those sorts of things.
 Lindsay is a sucker for a bargain.
 A “bargain” is same as a “steal,” it’s a very good price on something.
 Rafael says he can’t believe Lindsay fell for the man’s line.
 “To fall for (something)” means to be foo led by someone, or to be tricked by something.
 Men often fall for women who are  beautiful and smile at them and laugh at their jokes.
 Here, “to fall for” w ould mean to fall in love, but generally it means to be tricked.
 I’m not saying that f alling in love is the same as being fooled, though wise men say only fools fall in love .
 I think I should write a song about that!
 Anyway, Rafael says that Lindsay fell for this man’s line.
 The word “line” here means something that someone said to yo u usually to trick you, to fool you, to get you to believe something that isn’t true.
-“Line” has lots of different meanings in English however; look at the Lear ning Guide for some more explanations.
+“Line” has lots of different meanings in English however; look at the Learning Guide for some more explanations.

- So Lindsay says, “How do you know this (bag) is a knockoff?
-Ar e you an expert on women’s handbags?
+ So Lindsay says, “How do you know this (bag) is a knockoff?  are you an expert on women’s handbags?
 I think this is real, and I’m sure I didn’t get ripped off.”
 “To get ripped (ripped) off” means to get cheated, to  have lost money because you were tricked or fooled.
 Rafael says, “Whatever you sa y.”
 This is an informal phrase used when you don’t believe what the other perso n is saying, but you do not want to continue arguing or fighting about it.
 He says, “As they say, there’s a sucker born every minute!”
 “As they say” is a way of saying th is is a common expression, this is a common saying.
 And there is a common expression, a common saying in English “there’s a sucker born every minute .”
 A “sucker” is someone who is easily fooled – is easily tricked.
 “There’s a  sucker born every minute” means there are lots of people who are suckers – who are easily tricked.
-This expression is usually “attributed to,” people usually sa y it was first said by, the person who founded, or started, one of the first  circuses in the United States, a man by the name of P.T.
+This expression is usually “attributed to,” people usually say it was first said by, the person who founded, or started, one of the first  circuses in the United States, a man by the name of P.T.
 Barnum.
 A “circus” is a perf ormance where you have animals and people doing interesting tricks.
 P.T.
 Barnu m’s circus is still around in the United States; you can still go see it.
 Now it ’s called Ringling Brothers and Barnum & Bailey’s Circus.
 I used to see it every year when  I was a child.

 Now let’s listen to the dialogue, this time at a norma l speed.